I once heard a kid at a holiday dinner ask, what do Brussels sprouts taste like?

 The taste of Brussels sprouts depends on the way you cook them.
-This is why many folks think they’re bitter.
-But, believe it or not, when you cook them properly, Brussels sprouts have a sweet, nutty, smoky flavor that’s hard to resist.
+In some cases, they can be very bitter.
+But when they’re cooked properly, they have a sweet, nutty, smoky flavor that’s hard to resist.

-It tastes somewhat like its larger cousin, cabbage, just a bit milder.
-As for the texture, Brussels sprouts have a nice crunchy exterior and a tender interior.
+They taste somewhat like cabbage, just a bit milder.
+And they have a nice crunchy exterior and a tender interior.

 Brussels sprouts also vary a bit in taste depending on their size.
 Like other fruits and veggies, smaller ones have a better and sweeter flavor than more mature ones.

 As for the vegetable’s nutritional value, sprouts are brimming with a ton.
 These guys are loaded with Vitamins A, C, and K, along with Potassium, Folate, and fiber.

 All the more reason to add them to your daily diet!

 There are several ways to prepare Brussels sprouts.
 No matter what method you choose, the key is to not overcook them.

 Over-cooking Brussels sprouts gives them that foul taste and odor.

 Yup, that was the big blunder our parents and grandparents made that gave this poor cruciferous such a bad reputation.

 So, don’t make the same mistake they did, and cook your Brussels sprouts the right way.